satyagraha/searcher-swing/README.md

 Overriding the configuration path `ui-preferences.font-scaling` is one further facility which is useful just to increase the presented font size when using high resolution monitors.

+Alternatively the configuration path `ui-preferences.font-encoded` may be overridden with a string like `"Tahoma-plain-14"` to change the font scheme of the entire application.

 ## Principles of Operation

 For those interested in the implementation, the Java/Scala packages and their